AayushhM/AayushhM/README.md

 ## 🚀 About Me
-I'm a full stack Data Scientist...
+I'm a full stack Data Scientist